 Camphene as a Functional Ingredient

-While neither our Gold Country Afgoo nor our Sour Diesel contain camphene, (great news for anyone who chooses to smoke them), you will find camphene in the valerian in our Equanimity tincture, in the ginger in our dark chocolate ginger truffles, and in the holy basil in our Vital Restoration tincture.
+While neither our Gold Country Afgoo nor our Sour Diesel contains camphene, (great news for anyone who chooses to smoke them), you will find camphene in the valerian in our Equanimity tincture.

 Camphene’s painkilling and antibacterial properties make it a welcome addition to your diet.
-We would also love to see more research into how to use camphene for cardiovascular health.
+We would also love to see more research on how to use camphene for cardiovascular health.
 Hopefully, the future of cannabis will include tinctures and other products that can verifiably target specific ailments.

 How to Eat More Camphene

 Customizable Fruit Crumble